-- Cutting table salt with MSG can reduce the sodium content of recipes by 25 – 40% with no loss in palatability, as gram-for-gram MSG contains only one-third of the amount of sodium as table salt.
+- Cutting table salt with MSG can reduce the sodium content of recipes by 25 – 40% with no loss in palatability, as MSG has two-thirds less sodium than table salt.

 - MSG is used at far lower levels than salt.
 MSG contributes only 1-2 percent of the total sodium contained in the average diet, even where it is used widely in food preparation.

 - Using a small amount of MSG in a low sodium product often can make it taste as good as its higher salt counterpart.

 If you want to make many foods tastier, why not consider opting for MSG, in those instances when its savory, umami taste would be appropriate?
 After all, MSG is rather basic; it is nothing more than sodium and glutamate (an amino acid naturally present in many of our daily protein sources).

 In my opinion, MSG may be one of the best ways to help cut back on sodium intake without losing flavor and great taste.

 More information about how MSG can be useful in reducing sodium in the diet can be found here.